MrPickles/dotfiles/README.md

 I'd recommend checking that option.

 The Text section of my iTerm settings looks like the picture below.
+For ASCII text, I use `Menlo Regular` (which is a native font) and use 14pt for all font types.

 ![Text section of iTerm settings](.images/iterm_options.png)